 The Art Institute of Chicago is one of the oldest and largest art museums in the United States and is frequently found on lists of the top museums in the world.
 In addition to its large permanent collection of art from around the world, you can see the rotating temporary exhibits.
 (Click here to buy a skip the line ticket if you want to avoid long lines).

 Where: 111 S Michigan Ave, Chicago, IL 60603

 Cost: $25 for adults, $19 for seniors, students and teens (14-17); members and children under 14 are always free.
-Visit their website to purchase tickets in advance.

-Enjoy the views from 360 CHICAGO Observation Deck
+Enjoy the Views from 360 CHICAGO Observation Deck